bhu1735/PLL_Sky130/README.md

 magic -T sky130A.tech user_analog_project_wrapper_empty.gds

 The caravel user project area contains the input-output pins (fixed) along the border.
 The design is placed in this area and proper connections are made following which the whole project area is placed onto the caravel SoC.
 One must take care while making connections between different metal layers.
 The completed design is then sent to the fab to proceed with the tapeout.

+# SUMMARY:
+In this workshop, we started with the basic understanding of the various blocks used to design a phase-locked loop (PLL) system.
+Circuits were designed based on established specifications to get desired response.
+This was followed by pre-layout simulations using ngspice to the confirm the expected results and debug the individual components in case of error.
+However, in doing this, we chose to neglect the effect of the interconnections (length, width, area), mismatch, etc. As such, a layout of the circuit was designed using magic tool which was followed by parasitic extractions.
+This generated a SPICE netlist of the entire circuit.
+Post-layout simulations were then carried out which gave a more accurate result for the PLL.
+Finally, to make the PLL IP tapeout ready, the final layout design was prepared using caravel soc template provided by efabless.
+The design was placed on the user's project area and connections were completed before sending it to the fab.

 # ACKNOWLEDGEMENT:
 1) I would like to thank Mr. Kunal Ghosh (Co-founder VSD), for providing me an opportunity to partake in this workshop and help understand VLSI design flow process both theoritically and practically.